anderss7/fruity-code-refactor/README.md

 ## Description

 My client Fruity Marketing Agency wants a codebase that follows accesibility standards so that their own site is optimized for search engines.
+They presented me a source code that contained a lot of extra CSS selectors and properties that were the same and the some HTML elements were not named properly.
+The HTML elements were also not as organized as it could be with random extra spacing.
+The CSS selsctors and properties were not formatted in the order that followed the flow in HTML.
+One of the links in the header did not work.

-I viewed the original webpage code and made the following changes:
+After inspecting the original webpage code, I made the following changes:

     -Reformatted HTML to have better structure of HTML elements -Changed some HTML elements to <header> and <section> elements for better accesibilty